FAQ - infrastructure

 Self-managed top-domain

-The DNS running on the register must resolve all requests for the domain.
+The embedded DNS served by each core must resolve all requests for the domain.
 Entries in the top-domain will look like:

 ${DOMAIN} TTL_SECONDS IN NS ns1-${DOMAIN}